 Sexual education does not isolate the importance of menstrual hygiene in females.
 Menstrual health of adolescent females is a fairly well-researched and reasonably explored area of child sexuality in the Indian context.
 Several studies from various parts of India have assessed menstrual morbidity, knowledge, perceptions, sources of information, and educational needs of adolescent females with regard to menstrual health and hygiene.
-The common prominent observations from these studies are that there is a widespread lack of knowledge about menstruation (including information on anatomy and physiology), clouding of perceptions by religious, cultural, and social taboos/myths, need for education on menstrual hygiene practices, and a need for resources (e.g. water and sanitary pads) to promote menstrual health and hygiene.
+The common prominent observations from these studies are that there is a widespread lack of knowledge about menstruation (including information on anatomy and physiology), clouding of perceptions by religious, cultural, and social taboos/myths, need for education on menstrual health and hygiene.
 The problems are more profound in adolescent females suffering from any kind of disability and mental disorder, and in females from rural and socio-economically disadvantaged backgrounds.